Latest news and events

 Last night, we launched our new title Another Green World with an event at the Royal Botanic Garden Edinburgh.
 The book, which we publish in association with Cove Park, is an exquisite portrait in word and image by artist Alison Turnbull and writer Philip Hoare of an extraordinary garden in western Scotland.
 An accompanying exhibition of Turnbull's works can be seen at RGBE until 31 January 2016.

 For the third year running, we shall be at the London Art Book Fair at the Whitechapel Gallery, which opens at 6pm this Thursday and runs until the end of Sunday 13 September.
 Come and see our beautiful books or hear talks related to our recent titles.
 At 2.30pm on Saturday, A K Dolven will take part in a talk about new Scandinavian photography, and at 3pm on Sunday artists Michael Craig-Martin and Fiona Rae and Richard Noble, head of art at Goldsmiths, discuss 'What's so special about art school?'

 28 August 2015

-A K Dolven features in the new exhibition 'Kunst / Natur', which opens today at the Museum für Naturkunde Berlin.
-Curated by Gaby Hartel, the project sees four artists acting as explorers in the museum and its collections as part of a dialogue between sound art, visual art, literature and the natural sciences.
-Dolven's contribution, echo echo, is a two-part acoustic intervention in two rooms of the museum, the Hall of Birds and the Wet Collection.
-Click here for more details of our recent monograph on the artist A K Dolven: Please Return.
+A K Dolven features in the exhibition 'Kunst / Natur', which opens today at the Museum für Naturkunde Berlin.
+Curated by Gaby Hartel, the project sees four artists act as explorers in the museum and its collections as part of a dialogue between art, literature and the natural sciences.
+Dolven's contribution, echo echo, is a sound piece in two rooms of the museum, the Hall of Birds and the Wet Collection.
+Click here for more details of our recent book A K Dolven: Please Return.

 27 June 2015